-You will require this licence if you intend to retain the right to mining minerals from the land.
+You will need this licence if you intend to retain the right to mining minerals from the land.
 A retention licence is given when the economic viability of mining procedures has not yet been established.
 Economic viability takes into account the following:

 - the cost of mining